 “And how will you die?
 Given it a thought?
 Because if you had, you wouldn’t be wasting today stuffing yourself.”

 He stood and didn’t even wipe the grass off his caftan.
-“Nor would I be sparring with a little girl who looks a lot like my first,” he closed the distance, breath stinking of some bitter southern brew, “all those years ago, in a cottage overlooking the breathless Yam Sup Sea.
+“Nor would I be sparring with a little girl who looks a lot like my first,” he closed the distance, breath stinking of a bitter southern brew, “all those years ago, in a cottage overlooking the breathless Yam Sup Sea.
 How sumptuous were her moans,” he licked his lips, “I’d so like to hear them again before they kill me.”

 I’d slap him, but only a fool slaps a cornered lion.
 “You do know I am the Crown Prince’s consort and mother of the shah-to-be.
 How dare you spew such filth?”